 When you think of teaching English as a Foreign Language, do you picture yourself in front of a class of children, adults, or a mix of both?
 Did you know that the age group you prefer to teach can factor into your choice of teaching location?
-This overview of teaching adults vs. young learners answers the who, what, where and how of teaching these age groups!
+This overview of teaching ESL to adults vs. kids answers the who, what, where and how of teaching these age groups!

 Overview: Some people are afraid teaching kids will be too challenging, but there are actually many advantages to working with young students.

 - Elementary-aged kids, especially, have an unbridled enthusiasm for learning and are always ready to jump in and play any fun English game you present to them.

 - Young learners tend to lack the hang-ups of adults, so they are not shy about pronouncing new words or afraid of looking silly in front of the class.

 - It’s easy to see substantial progress in young learners’ English level since they are able to absorb so much so quickly.

 Countries where it’s common to teach young learners: The main region where teaching jobs involve working with children is Asia, in countries such as China, South Korea, and Thailand.
 Another region where TEFL jobs often involve teaching kids is Europe.